marvin-mangold/ConPlc/README.md

 # ConPLC
-Send Data from Siemens S7 PLC to PC and save Data as CSV-File\n -tested with S7-300, S7-1200 and S7-1500\n
+Send Data from Siemens S7 PLC to PC and save Data as CSV-File/n -tested with S7-300, S7-1200 and S7-1500\n
 -example TIA-Portal Project included
 -The PLC-Block FB "ConPLC" sends an UDT (User Defined Datatype) via TCP to the PC